Tag Archive for 'restaurant'

 Glasses

 A good benchmark for the size and shape of a general purpose wine glass would be the Riedel Vinum Chianti.
-Port, Sherry and dessert wines should probably be served from a smaller glass - I would suggest the ISO tasting glass as a benchmark for size and shape.
-But I am not at all suggesting you need to use Riedel Vinum glasses - there are many cheaper alternatives that will be fine for all but the most fussy of wine geeks.
+But I am not at all suggesting you need to use Riedel Vinum glasses – there are many cheaper alternatives that will be fine for all but the most fussy of wine geeks.
+Port and Sherry should probably be served from a smaller glass – I would suggest the ISO tasting glass as a benchmark for size and shape.

 Oh, and maybe one more thing…